joshmarinacci/rust-embedded-gui/readme.md

 - [x] use simulator for interactive tests
 - [x] use MockDisplay for automated tests
 - [x] support layout using font size. needs padding in the widgets.
+- [x] add hbox and vbox layouts
+- [x] make children drawn and picked relative to the parent.
+- [ ] general
   - [ ] setup CI on github actions.
+- [ ] more components
   - [ ] add menu view
   - [ ] add list view
-- [x] add hbox and vbox layouts
   - [ ] add tab panel
+  - [ ] popup menu / dropdown box
+- [ ] input improvements
+  - [ ] cleanup event types and action command signatures.
+  - [ ] document how to make your own event & draw loop
+- [ ] text input
+  - [ ] move cursor within text
+  - [ ] forward and backward delete
+  - [ ] selection?
+- [ ] focus management
-- [ ] make children drawn and picked relative to the parent.
+  - [ ] use scroll events to jump between focused elements and perform selection.
+  - [ ] spec out how focus management works.
+    - focus groups
+- [ ] layout
   - [ ] calculating dirty rect needs to be converted back to global

-* cursor in the text input
-* accent fg & bg colors for theme
-* use form layout for the buttons panel
-* don't double draw borders for panels inside of tab panel
+  - [ ] view padding and margins?
+  - [ ] view border control? just on and off? custom colors?
+  - [ ] form layout -> grid layout
+    - [ ] debug lines
+    - [ ] alignment within grid cells
+    - [ ] span grid cells
+- [ ] improved custom view support
+  - [ ] view can define the children it uses
-* let tab panel define it's own children using a toggle group
+    - [ ] let tab panel define its own children using a toggle group
-* let tab panel switch it's own tabs instead of using external handle action
+  - [ ] let tab panel switch its own tabs instead of using external handle action
-* add padding to view
-* add border boolean to view